-Display: Select 'On' to display all applicable data or characters at the VFD.
-Nothing will be shown at VFD if 'Temp' is selected.
-At 'Temp' setting however, whenever any of the front panel controls or their corresponding keys in the remote control is activated, the appropriate VFD characters will be shown temporarily and then fade away.
-Note that if any of the Zones are at powered state, they will be continually shown at VFD even at 'Temp' setting.
+Display: Select "On" to display all applicable data or characters at the VFD.
+Nothing will be shown at VFD if "Temp" is selected.
+However at "Temp" setting, whenever any of the front panel controls or their corresponding keys in the remote control are activated, the appropriate VFD characters will be shown temporarily and then fade away.
+Note that if any of the Zones are at powered state, they will be continually shown at VFD even at "Temp" setting.

-Dimmer: If it is desired to reduce the brightness of the VFD, set Dimmer to 'Dim'.
-Otherwise, select 'Bright' to return to normal VFD brightness.
+Dimmer: If it is desired to reduce the brightness of the VFD, set Dimmer to "Dim".
+Otherwise, select "Bright" to return to normal VFD brightness.